aseba/GistPy/Readme.md

 ## OSX Service

-I've created an automator service `GistPy` that will add a service that you can execute using a keybinding.
+I've created an automator service `GistPy` that will add a service that you can execute using a keybinding in order to create a gist with the content of the clipboard.

-It just executes the command `pbpaste | GistPy -x -o | pbcopy`
+It just executes the command `pbpaste | GistPy -x -o | pbcopy`.

 ### Installation

-Double click `GistPy.workflow` in your mac
+Double click `GistPy.workflow` in your mac and click *Install*

 ### Keyboard Shortcut

 After you've installed the service, you should go to `system preferences > keyboard > shortcuts` and in the left pane select `Services`

-You should find in the `General` section the service `GistPy`, click in `add a shortcut` and add a shortcut.
-That is it
+In the `General` section You should find the service `GistPy`, click in `add a shortcut` and create on.
+That is it.

 ### Security